 We see more and more children who struggle with staying focused on homework, who battle parents to always take the easy path, and seem to lack the ability to sustain effort in any arena (except perhaps video games).
 They generally seek a path where the results come quick and easy and are unwilling to sustain effort on the more valued skills and strengths that must be developed over time.

 Many parents, they wonder where they went wrong, and are confused about what to do next.
 Some become hopeless, and simply stop trying.

 Why This Is a Failure of Self-Discipline!

 If we focus on this child, who is now struggling, and ‘diagnose’ the end result of years of poor choices, we can get lost and overwhelmed.
-We might see only the end result: low motivation, lack of passion, negativity when faced with challenged, no initiative and even sadness.
+We might see only the end result: low motivation, lack of passion, negativity when faced with challenges, no initiative, and even sadness.
 All of these are almost inevitable if months or years of poor choices have accumulated to the point of a crisis.

 However, looking back over time, we can see the obvious failure to instill self-discipline.
 Self-discipline is the ultimate buffer or protector of your child’s future!
 It eliminates the constant battles with the small stuff of life, and effort consistently expended inevitably produces results…both intangible outcomes and self-esteem.

 How could we possibly ignore the importance of this critical trait?
 I believe we are simply missing the important early cues.